warunasrinath/me/README.md

 ## Work Experience 💻

+🔴**Machine Learning Engineer at Easyfortech R&D (_July 2022 - Present_)**
+-- RAG-Based systems: A Comparative Analysis of Vector and Graph Databases

+-  Conducted an in-depth comparative analysis of Vector (FAISS) and Graph Databases (Neo4j) for RAG systems.
+- Implemented custom retrieval pipelines integrating OpenAI embeddings and GPT-4 Turbo for knowledge grounded LLM responses, and designed ML-driven performance metrics and evaluation metrics for benchmarking

+-- Market Insight Analyzer Tool Using Website Articles

+- Integrated LangChain's UnstructuredURL Loader to process and extract content from website articles.
+- Constructed embedding vectors using OpenAI embeddings and implemented FAISS for efficient similarity search and retrieval of relevant insights.

 🔴**AI Research & Development at IFS (_Jan 2024 - Sep 2024_)**
 - LLM model fine-tuning, RAG-based task
 - Automation of QA tasks using AI and Scripting.

-🔴**AI R&D and Data Science @ Easyfortech R&D (_July 2022 - Present_)**
--- Segmentation of customer details based on shopping transactions.

-- Collected customer transaction data, performed data cleaning to handle missing values, and checked for outliers.
-- Conducted feature selection and feature scaling as a crucial preprocessing step before implementing KMeans clustering.
-- Utilized the obtained customer segmentation to derive meaningful insights and tailor marketing strategies, promotions, and other business decisions to each customer segment based on their transaction behaviors

 🔴**Machine Learning intern @ Emmanuel's Lanka (Pvt) LTD  (_Jan 2022 -June 2022_)**
 -- Contributed to the project focused on automating the camera light of Jetson Nano robots for surgical procedures in the operation theatre.